agabor/docs/_includes/cloudcode/cloud-code-advanced.md

 {
   "success": {
     "className": "Comment",
     "comment": "A very long comment that will be truncated to be just 140 characters.
-I sure love using Parse, it's just so easy to get started :)!
+I sure love using MSG, it's just so easy to get started :)!
 Hopef..."
   }
 }
 ```